timleunghk/wiserphonelauncher/README.md

 ## Newest Version

-RSS Bulletin is added in this launcher
+RSS Bulletin is added in this launcher (Bugfix)

 ## Getting Started